All Episodes

 And they don't realize bad things happen when you're an adult and you fight.

-There are two days that I kind of dread the most because I'm going to get beat up pretty bad.
+Listen, one of the reasons that my sensei is insistent, there are two days that I kind of dread the most because I'm going to get beat up pretty bad.

 And that means for an hour and a half, my sensei will confront me at a moment's notice with no notice on any situational thing or moment that could happen in my life.

-And I mean when he puts me in a chokehold, he is trying to choke me out.
+And I mean, when he puts me in a chokehold, he is trying to choke me out.

 I've been choked out.